 César F. Rosado Marzán

 Professor Rosado Marzán is an internationally recognized socio-legal scholar and award-winning author.
 At Iowa law he teaches contracts and various courses in labor and employment law.

-His articles and essays have appeared (or will appear) in Law & Social Inquiry, University of Chicago Law Review, Minnesota Law Review, UC Irvine Law Review, University of Chicago Legal Forum, Chicago-Kent Law Review, American University Law Review, Berkeley Journal of Employment and Labor Law, among other law reviews and journals in the United States, Europe, and Latin America.
+Prof. Rosado Marzán's articles and essays have appeared in Law & Social Inquiry, University of Chicago Law Review, Minnesota Law Review, UC Irvine Law Review, University of Chicago Legal Forum, Chicago-Kent Law Review, American University Law Review, Berkeley Journal of Employment and Labor Law, among other law reviews and journals in the United States, Europe, and Latin America.

 Professor Rosado Marzán currently lives in Iowa City with his wife, two sons, two dogs, and cat.